GSA-TTS/identity-site/content/_partners/faq._en.md

         content: >-
             Non-U.S. citizens and non-U.S. immigrants can authenticate with Login.gov, though select features (e.g., SMS / voice OTP for MFA) may be restricted in certain countries.
 Check our [International phone number support](/help/manage-your-account/international-phone-support/){:class="external-link"} for a complete list that Login.gov supports for authenticating end-users.

-            <p>Non-U.S. citizens and non-U.S. immigrants can verify their identity (i.e. “proof”) with Login.gov as long as they have a valid U.S. state-issued ID, social security number (SSN), and U.S. address.</p>
+            <p>Non-U.S. citizens and non-U.S. immigrants can verify their identity (i.e. “proof”) with Login.gov as long as they have a valid U.S. state-issued ID, Social Security number (SSN), and U.S. address.</p>
     -
         id: b-6
         title: What forms of identification can Login.gov accept for identity proofing?
         content: >-
             At this time, only the following state-issued identification is accepted:

-            - Driver’s license from all 50 states, the District of Columbia (DC), and other US territories (Guam, US Virgin Islands, Mariana Islands and Puerto Rico)
+            - Driver’s license from all 50 states, the District of Columbia (DC), and other U.S. territories (Guam, U.S. Virgin Islands, Mariana Islands and Puerto Rico)

             - A non-driver’s license state-issued ID card
-              - This is an identity document issued by the state/US territory that asserts identity but does not give driving privileges.
+              - This is an identity document issued by the state/U.S. territory that asserts identity but does not give driving privileges.

             Users cannot verify their identity on Login.gov without a state-issued ID.
 We’re currently working to add more ways to verify identity. <a href="https://login.gov/help/verify-your-identity/how-to-verify-your-identity/" class="external-link">Learn more about the requirements for verifying identity</a>
 development_accordion: